 A community-built timeline of events occurring prior to – and in the aftermath of – the October announcement that Precourt Sports Ventures, LLC may move the Columbus Crew away from Columbus, Ohio.
 We hope this timeline, made of publicly available information, will make transparent the actions of Precourt Sports Ventures, LLC and Major League Soccer.
-This timeline is in progress, and is updated continuously.

 @AEricksonCD tweets: “Can confirm there’s #MLS2ATX event scheduled tonight at Eberly restaurant in ATX.
 Hadn’t seen acknowledgement of it to this point. #CrewSC” Link to @AEricksonCD Tweet

 @Morgan_Hughes posted an analysis on his Twitter feed, linked to here.

 @degenerateTbone Is @APrecourt unfollowing forty accounts tonight including all of the Austin accounts he was following the last month plus (only started dissecting every move of his since 10/16) worth noting? #SaveTheCrew

 “State Rep. Mike Duffey says he plans to ask Ohio Attorney General Mike DeWine to consider legal action to keep Columbus Crew SC from leaving town.

 Duffey, a Republican from Worthington, said there’s a case to be made based on Ohio Revised Code 9.67 that came about after Art Modell moved the Cleveland National Football League franchise to Baltimore.”

 A second article reports the comments of lawyer on whether there is a chance for success: